cboulanger/bibliograph-docker/README.md

 provides what you need.
 The docker setup is simple and should not be used in production.
 Improvements are very welcome.

-The container uses the latest version of Bibliograph published at [Sourceforge](http://sourceforge.net/projects/bibliograph/files/).
+The container uses the latest [master branch at GitHub](https://github.com/cboulanger/bibliograph/tree/master)

 Building and running of the Image
 ---------------------------------